-This 7-day Upper Franklin River whitewater rafting adventure takes you through the Upper and Middle sections of the Franklin River, deep in the heart of Tasmania’s Wilderness World Heritage Area.
-Our journey includes a day walk to the imposing Frenchman’s Cap, the monarch of the south west, as well as rafting through one of Tasmania’s most spectacular gorges.
+This six or seven day whitewater rafting adventure takes you through the Upper and Middle sections of the Franklin River (about 65 km), deep in the heart of Tasmania’s Wilderness World Heritage Area.
+If the river levels and weather are favourable our journey includes an optional day walk to the imposing Frenchmans Cap (1446 m), the monarch of the South West.
+We will also be rafting through the Great Ravine, one of Tasmania’s most spectacular gorges.

-Unpredictable river levels mean our trip will always be an adventure – it is possible to encounter both very low levels and floods within days of each other.
-Whatever the level, rafts offer the best way to explore this unique wilderness.
+Negotiating the untamed waters of the Franklin River is one of the worlds best whitewater rafting expeditions.
+Unpredictable river levels mean your trip will always be an adventure – it is possible to encounter both very low levels and floods within days of each other.
+Whatever the level, our spacious self bailing rafts offer the safest and most comfortable way to explore this unique wilderness.

 Meeting Point and Time